llvm/llvm-project/llvm/docs/HowToAddABuilder.rst

 ================================

-It is possible to test a builder running against a local version of LLVM's buildmaster configuration.
+It is possible to test a builder running against a local version of LLVM's buildmaster setup.
 This allows you to test changes to builder, worker, and buildmaster configuration.
-A buildmaster launched in this "local testing" mode will:
+A buildmaster launched in this "local testing" mode
+will:
 * Bind only to local interfaces.
 * Use SQLite as the database.
 * Use a single fixed password for workers.